switchtrue/watson-python/README.md

 The remote related .watsonrc options shouldn't need to be edited manually, as they are automatically populated when the -r, --remote setup is called.

 ## Special Thanks
-Special thanks to [@samirahmed](http://github.com/samirahmed) for his super Ruby help and encouraging the Ruby port!
+Special thanks to [@nhmood](http://github.com/nhmood) for creating watson (ruby and perl versions).
-Special thanks to [@eugenekolo](http://twitter.com/eugenekolo) [[email](eugenek@bu.edu)] for his super Perl help!
-Special thanks to [@crowell](http://github.com/crowell) for testing out watson-ruby!

 ## FAQ
-- **Why Ruby?**
+- **Why Python?**
-  I wanted to learn Ruby and this seemed like a pretty decent project.
+  I really wanted to use watson at work and due to various restirctions Ruby and Perl wern't ideal.
+I already used Python so it seemed like a good idea to port it.

-- **Why is the Ruby version different from the Perl version?**
-  The Ruby version was developed after the Perl version was made.
-Because of this, it was a lot easier to add on features that were thought of while/after making the Perl version as the plumbing was still being setup.
-  With a combination of wanting to finish watson-ruby as well as laziness, some of the improvements that were added to watson-ruby *have yet* to be pulled back into watson-perl.
-  If you are interested in helping out or maintaining watson-perl let me know!